Zettlr/zettlr-docs/docs/en/reference/faq.md

 This simply means that a certain package was not found (they end in `.sty`).
 On Windows, these packages should be installed automatically as soon as they are needed (a window might pop up asking you for confirmation); on macOS and Linux you simply need to run the command `tlmgr install <some name>`.

+!!! note

-> Note that some `.sty`-files are part of larger packages.
+    Note that some `.sty`-files are part of larger packages.
 The easiest way to find out which package to install, go to [the CTAN homepage](https://ctan.org/) and search for the package name (the file name without the `.sty`).
 You will then see in the "Contained in"-section the actual name of the package you have to install.
 Example: [The `footnote.sty`-package](https://ctan.org/pkg/footnote) is contained in the package `mdwtools`, so instead of running `tlmgr install footnote` you must run `tlmgr install mdwtools`.

 In case of other errors, Zettlr enables you to copy and paste text from the error message, because in almost all cases, a short Google search leads to a solution.
 And if it doesn't the community can better help you if they see the error you are getting.